jkampich1411/selfhosted-google-docs/docs/source/hetzner.rst

 20. Type in ``/etc/rc.local start``
 21. If no errors appear and the lowest line has a "#" at the end, you can continue.

 22. Type in ``snap install nextcloud`` and press Enter.
 23. If no errors appear and the lowest line has a "#" at the end, you can continue.
+24. Open your link you created in (:ref:`Setup Afraid FreeDNS`) from above in your browser of choice.
 24. Type in ``nano /var/snap/nextcloud/current/nextcloud/config/autoconfig.php`` and press Enter.
 25. Press the down arrow, until your cursor is on the line that begins with 'directory'
 26. Press the right arrow, until your cursor is at the beginning of ``getEnv('NEXTCLOUD_DATA_DIR')``